shoelace-style/shoemaker/README.md

 <details>
 <summary>JavaScript version</summary>

-Here's the same component in browser-friendly JavaScript looks like this.
+The same component in browser-friendly JavaScript looks like this.

 ```js
 import { Shoemaker, html } from '@shoelace-style/shoemaker';